NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • Inspect the ladder for damage before each use.

-• Only use a ladder if you are physically-capable of doing so.
+• Only use a ladder if you are physically capable of doing so.

 • Always set up the ladder on a flat, stable surface.
 If this isn’t possible then use a ladder that includes ladder safety devices like leg levellers, anti-slip gutter guards and stabilisers.

 • Only take small items up or down a ladder – never large or heavy items such as building materials.
-Only carry items that allow you to maintain three points of contact.

 • Never lean or reach away from the ladder while using it.